Rishikesh: Healthcare

 AIIMS Rishikesh is one of the six healthcare institutes being established by the Ministry of Health and Family Welfare, Government of India under the Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) with the aim of correcting regional imbalances in quality tertiary level healthcare in the country and attaining self-sufficiency in graduate and postgraduate medical education and training.

 The first AYUSH (Ayurveda, Yoga, Unani, Siddha and Homoeopathy) Centre was opened in Rishikesh on 4 June 2015 by Shripad Yasso Naik, the Minister for Yoga and Traditional Medicine, to sponsor new research in these alternative medicine systems.

 Transport

 Rail

 The Rishikesh and the Yog Nagari Rishikesh railway stations offer service to this city, partially through Indian Railways.
 A new railway line, connecting Rishikesh with Karnaprayag, is under construction.

 Road

-Rishikesh is connected with the state capital, Dehradun, which is 12 km from the city.
+Rishikesh is connected with the state capital, Dehradun, which is 45 km from the city.
 Private and shared taxi services travel between Rishikesh and most major north Indian cities like Delhi, Chandigarh, and Shimla.

 Air

-The nearest Airports are Dehradun Airport (15 km) and New Delhi International Airport (240 km).
+The nearest airports are Dehradun Airport (15 km) and New Delhi International Airport (240 km).

-Effect on spiritual environment
+Incidents

 The tourism sector has brought tourists illegally importing cannabis and alcohol.
 Incidents like partial nakedness and drug paraphernalia littered along beaches is producing criticism that Rishikesh is losing its spirituality.

-The riverside has spiritual and religious significance because it represents the emergence of the Ganges after the confluence of the Bhagirathi and Alaknanda rivers at Devprayag in the Garhwal Himalayas.
-Saints and yogis have been meditating on the banks of Ganges since antiquity.